-Ann Leslie Tuttle joined DG&B in 2017 after working for 20 years at Harlequin Books where she most recently was a Senior Editor.
-At Harlequin, she was fortunate to work on an extensive and varied list of bestselling and award-winning titles in romance and women’s fiction.
+Ann Leslie Tuttle joined DG&B in 2017 after working for 20 years at Harlequin Books where she worked on an extensive and varied list of bestselling and award-winning titles in romance and women’s fiction.
 She received her B.A. degree from the College of William and Mary and an M.A. from the University of Virginia.
 Finding and nurturing talented new writers has always been Ann Leslie’s passion, and Ann Leslie is especially seeking women’s fiction (e.g. relationships, family sagas, historical fiction and psychological thrillers) as well as romance (e.g. romantic comedies, medical romance and contemporaries) and Southern Gothics on the adult fiction side as well as Middle Grade fiction and narrative nonfiction.
 Ann Leslie lives in New York City with her husband and young daughter, who is just discovering the magic of books and writing.

 Ann Leslie wants to see more…Romance

 As a child, I could imagine no more magical world than working with books and authors.
 My fondest memories were of curling up on a snowy day (which used to virtually shut down the South) or a steamy summer day and reading the Nancy Drew and Cherry Ames series of books and much later my mother’s latest Sydney Sheldon and Mary Higgins Clark books.
 Watching shows like “Mary Tyler Moore,” hearing about my mother’s days at NBC in Rockefeller Center, and meeting representatives of the NY publishing world who traveled to Williamsburg for the College of William and Mary’s biannual publishing seminar, I wanted nothing more than to move to New York and have a career in the “glamorous” field of book publishing.